shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

 shadow --file > filetest.log
 ```

-Now you can browse through filetest.log to get a feel for Shadow's logging style and format.
+Now you can browse through tgen.log to get a feel for Shadow's logging style and format.
 More information on logging and analyzing results can be found on [[the analysis page|Analyzing results]].

 For now, we are most interested in lines containing `fg-download-complete`, since those represent completed downloads and contain useful timing statistics.
 Overall, we hope all **10,000** downloads completed: